xmlking/macbooksetup/docs/platforms/python/uv.md

 ### What Are UV Tools And How to Use Them?

-Some Python packages are exposed as command-line tools like `ruff` or `black` for code formatting and linting, `pytest` for testing, `pyright` for type checking, etc. UV provides two special interfaces to manage these packages:
+Some Python packages are exposed as command-line tools like `ruff` or `black` for code formatting and linting, `pytest` for testing, `ty` for type checking, etc. UV provides two special interfaces to manage these packages:

 UV provides two special interfaces to manage these packages: